 Finally, make sure to explain why the material matters.
 How does it connect to course goals, real-world applications, or future material?
 Students’ motivation is heavily influenced by the value that they assign to the course and its content, and explicitly articulating that value is key to building your students’ motivation and, in turn, promoting engagement and retention.
 One way to consider the “motivation” piece of your context statement is to create a hook.
 Begin your context statement with a demonstration of a real-world process, a discussion of common incorrect prior knowledge, a discussion of a relatively current event, or an observation of a phenomenon that relates to the upcoming material.
 This piques students’ interest and can enhance their motivation to consume and engage with the material more deeply.

-Context Statement Example: Motivate
+Context Statement Examples: Motivate

 In 1940, the Tacoma Narrows Bridge began to pitch and buck before collapsing into Puget Sound.
 In this lecture, we’ll learn how a proper understanding of eigenvalues and oscillation might have prevented this disaster …